-It is very important to note that the information returned by one of these commands is a list of lists.
+Note that the format of the data you get back from the get command depends on how many attributes you requested.
+If you request only one attribute, as in the get name example above, you will get back a simple list of elements.
+On the other hand, if you request two or more attributes, you will get back a list of sublists.
 Specifically, it is a list of size n where each element is itself a list of size i, where n is the number of atoms in the selection and i is the number of attributes requested.